home-assistant/home-assistant.io/source/lovelace/tips.markdown

 Home Assistant allows you to make files in `<config dir>/www/example_image.jpg` available to Lovelace as  `/local/example_image.jpg`.
 When you create the `www` directory, you will need to once restart Home Assistant to pick it up.
 After that, any new file placed in the directory will automatically be available.

-Check out [Share the love][sharethelove] for a few great examples of what you can do with lovelace. (no affiliation)
+Check out [Share the love][sharethelove] for a few great examples of what you can do with lovelace (no affiliation).

 ### {% linkable_title Disable Click on Elements %}